jeroennoten/Laravel-AdminLTE/README.md

 ]
 ```

 ### 6.12 Menu Filters

-Here we can set the filters you want to include for rendering the menu.
+We can set the filters you want to include for rendering the menu.
 You can add your own filters to this array after you've created them.
-You can comment out the GateFilter if you don't want to use Laravel's built in Gate functionality
+You can comment out the GateFilter if you don't want to use Laravel's built in Gate functionality.

-- __`filters`__

-    Array of menu filters
+- __`filters`__: An array of menu filters.

-Default menu filters:
+Default menu filters are:

 - `JeroenNoten\LaravelAdminLte\Menu\Filters\HrefFilter::class`
 - `JeroenNoten\LaravelAdminLte\Menu\Filters\SearchFilter::class`
 - `JeroenNoten\LaravelAdminLte\Menu\Filters\ActiveFilter::class`